Repeat Customers: Loyal or Merely Owing to Debt of Gratitude?

-The very essence of CRM is the building of a relationship between enterprise and individual clients that results to profitable loyalty for both parties.
+The very essence of CRM is the building of a relationship between enterprise and individual clients that results in profitable loyalty for both parties.
 As THIS loyalty is the grand scheme of all relationships, this research is created to show its building blocks and relevance to pharmaceutical industries.

 What makes pharmaceutical industries tick?
-Do the rewards that are fruits of CRM lessons unlock what necessitates doctor’s loyalty?
+Do the rewards that are fruits of CRM lessons unlock what necessitates a doctor’s loyalty?
 Are the general practices of pharmaceutical companies in differentiating clients leading to loyalty?

 And if they do, does this loyalty lead to profits?